charlie-818/Vaulto-Swap/README.md

 3. Add `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` environment variable
 4. Deploy

-## Security Notice
+## Important Notice

-This is a demonstration project.
-Smart contracts have not been audited.
-Use at your own risk and test thoroughly on testnets before mainnet use.
+Users are responsible for ensuring their RWA trading activities comply with applicable laws and regulations in their jurisdiction.
+Always conduct your own research and understand the risks before trading RWAs.

 ## License